ditahm6/k8s-security/k8s-best-practise.md

         To make sure your application is always available, no downtime for users!

     - Always have more than 1 Worker Node
         Why?
         Avoid a single point of failure with just 1 Node

     - Label all your K8s resources
         Why?
         To Have an identifier for your components to group pods and reference in Service

     - Use namespaces to group your resources
         Why?
-        To organize resources and define access rights based on namespaces e.g.
+        To organize resources and define access rights based on namespaces

     - Use namespaces to group your resources
          Why?
-        To organize resources and define access rights based on namespaces e.g.
+        To organize resources and define access rights based on namespaces

     - Ensure Images are free of vulnerabilities
         Why?
-        Third-party libraries or base images can have known vulnerabilities.
-You can do manual vulnerability scans or better-automated scans in CI/CD pipeline
+        Third-party libraries or base images can have known vulnerabilities You can do manual vulnerability scans or better-automated scans in CI/CD pipeline

     - No root access for containers
         Why?
         With root access, they have access to host-level resources.
 Much more damage is possible if the container gets hacked!

     - Keep the K8s version up to date
         Why & How?
-        The latest versions include patches to previous security issues etc. Upgrade with zero downtime by having multiple nodes and pod replicas on different nodes
+        The latest versions include patches to previous security issues etc Upgrade with zero downtime by having multiple nodes and pod replicas on different nodes

         Useful Links:
         ● Git Repo for Best Practices Configuration Files for the Microservices App: https://gitlab.com/nanuchi/online-shop-microservices-deployment